d0064/HeatMap-Generator/README.md

 # Heatmap Video Generator

 This Python script (`heatmap.py`) allows you to generate a heatmap video from a source video.
-The heatmap video visualizes the areas of the source video that attract the most attention.
+The heatmap script searches for pixel changes and turns them into a red/orange depends on how much the pixel changed over 2 frames and after the 2 frames it will fade away slowly

 ## Required Libraries